-If you are a beginner at this, there are a few things you need to know before investing in real estate.
-Today, I will be listing five types of real estate properties that you should avoid investing in.
+If you are a beginner at real estate investing, there are a few things you need to know before investing in real estate.
+Today, I will be listing five of the worst real estate investments you can make in today’s market.

 1. Land Investments